US security 'cut' before Benghazi consulate attack

 Mr Kennedy suggested that Obama administration officials had been working off the best intelligence they had at the time.

-Reuters news agency reported last week that hours after the attack the White House had received a dozen reports suggesting al-Qaeda-linked militants were responsible.'No plan'
+Reuters news agency reported last week that hours after the attack the White House had received a dozen reports suggesting al-Qaeda-linked militants were responsible.

 The top US security chief in Libya until July, Eric Nordstrom, also appeared before the committee.